-Everybody always asks me, “Jeremy, given your half-baked socialist bent and general dislike of all things British especially where their history with Ireland is concerned, why are you such a sucker for Downton Abbey and before that the various productions of Upstairs, Downstairs?”
+Everybody always asks me, “Jeremy, given your half-baked socialist agenda and general dislike of all things British especially where their history with Ireland is concerned, why are you such a sucker for Downton Abbey and before that the various productions of Upstairs, Downstairs?”

 Ok, nobody has ever asked me that.
 But it’s true, I am a dyed-in-the-wool, occasional tea-drinking, unapologetically obsessed fan of the genre.
 Yes, a visit to Highclere Castle is on my list, but in my defense so is the Trinity Test Site, the VLA, and EBRI-1, and numerous restaurants Anthony Bourdain ate at, and I’ve checked those off first, so I’m not that obsessed.
 Plus, to be completely forthright, my intention is to visit the fictitious “Duneagle Castle” (Inveraray Castle) of the Downton Abbey Christmas 2012 episode first.